-© = High beam light
+C = High beam light

-The red short circuit button • serves to switch off the engine.
+The red short circuit button 9 serves to switch off the engine.
 Leave the switch pressed, until the engine stops.
-With the button • the horn will sound.
+Using the button bk the horn will sound.

 Flasher switch

 The flasher switch is a separate unit and is mounted on the left portion of the handlebar.